zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 names (e.g. "ns1.example.xa" and "ns2.example.xb" are valid):
   * Get delegation NS names
   * Get zone NS names

 The non-empty set from the following methods consists of unique pairs of name server name and its IP address (IPv4 or IPv6).
+The IP address cannot be blank (e.g. "ns1.example.xa/127.40.4.21" and "ns1.example.xa/fda1:b2:c3::21" are valid but "ns1.example.xa" is not):
+  * Get parent NS names and IP addresses

+The non-empty set from the following methods consists of unique pairs of name server name and its IP address (IPv4 or IPv6).
 The IP address can be left blank